An embedding problem of Noetherian rings into the Witt vectors: Notation

 The notation $\Frac(A)$ stands for the total ring of fractions for a ring $A$.
 If $A$ is reduced with only finitely many minimal primes, then $\Frac(A)$ is a finite direct product of fields.
 A ring map $R \to S$ is \textit{torsion free}, if every regular element in $R$ is also regular in $S$.
 This is equivalent to the condition that the natural map $S \to \Frac(R) \otimes_R S$ is injective.

-\begin{remark} One should always be cautious in the use of the phrase "the Witt-Frobenius map on a ring $S$".
-After a pair $(\mathbf{W}(A),i)$ has been fixed, where $A$ is a perfect $\mathbb{F}_p$-algebra $A$ and $i:S \hookrightarrow \mathbf{W}(A)$ is a ring injection, the Witt-Frobenius map on $S$ is defined by restricting it from $\mathbf{W}(A)$ to $S$.
+\begin{remark} One should be cautious in the use of the phrase: \textit{the Witt-Frobenius map on a ring $S$}.
+After a pair $(\mathbf{W}(A),i)$ has been fixed, where $i:S \hookrightarrow \mathbf{W}(A)$ is a ring injection, the Witt-Frobenius map on $S$ is defined by restricting it from $\mathbf{W}(A)$ to $S$.
 So it depends on an embedding of $S$ into some ring of Witt vectors. \end{remark}